 Directors are expected to attend all our regular and special meetings of the Board and all meetings of the committees on which they serve.
-In 2011, there were ten meetings of the Board, and each of the current directors attended at least 75% of the meetings of both the Board and committees on which they served.
+In 2012, there were nine meetings of the Board, and each of the current directors attended at least 75% of the meetings of both the Board and committees on which they served.

 We have a policy that directors attend our annual meetings of shareholders.
-All of our directors attended the 2011 Annual Meeting of Shareholders.
+All but one of our directors attended the 2012 Annual Meeting of Shareholders.

 Our Board of Directors has established three standing committees of the Board: Audit, Compensation, and Nominating and Corporate Governance.
-The charter for each committee, more fully describing the responsibilities of each committee, can be found on our website at www.ellingtonfinancial.com under the "For Our Shareholders" section.
+The charter for each committee, more fully describing the responsibilities of each committee, can be found on our website at www.ellingtonfinancial.com under the "For Our Shareholders-Corporate Governance" section.
 Pursuant to their charters, each of these committees is comprised solely of independent directors.
-The table below indicates our current committee membership and the number of times each committee met in 2011.
-Our Board will consider committee membership for the 2012 term following our Annual Meeting.
+The table below indicates our current committee membership and the number of times each committee met in 2012.

-Nominating and

-Corporate

-Audit Compensation Governance

-Director Name Committee Committee Committee
+Director Name Audit Committee Compensation Committee Nominating and Corporate Governance Committee

 Edward Resendez Member Chair Member

 Thomas F. Robards Chair Member Member

 Ronald I. Simon, Ph.D.
 Member Member Chair

-Number of Meetings in 2011 8 3 2
+Number of Meetings in 2012 6 4 2